rocicorp/replicache-sdk-flutter/README.md

 Hi!
 This tutorial will walk you through setting up Replicache for Flutter as quickly as possible.

+If you have any problems working through this, or just have questions, please [join us on Slack](https://join.slack.com/t/rocicorp/shared_invite/zt-dcez2xsi-nAhW1Lt~32Y3~~y54pMV0g).
+We'd be happy to help.

 **Note:** This document assumes you already know what Replicache is, why you might need it, and broadly how it works.
 If that's not true, see the [Replicache homepage](https://replicache.dev) for an overview, or the [design document](https://github.com/rocicorp/replicache/blob/master/design.md) for a detailed deep-dive.

 #### 1. Get the SDK